+OPTIONAL PROJECTS

-OPTIONAL PROJECTSTo replace the lowest test grade.
+To replace the lowest test grade.
 (EXCEPT Final Exam)

-SE: To encourage personal involvement in a candidate's campaign, the election, issue, or interest group s.
+PURPOSE: To encourage personal involvement in a candidate's campaign, the election, issue, or interest group activities.

-100 points can be used to replace the lowest test grade. ) hours of work and written report A - 90-100 points. ' hours of work and written report B - 80-89 points. hours of work and written report C - 70-79 points. . hours of work and written report D - 60-69 points.
+100 points can be used to replace the lowest test grade.
+20 hours of work and written report A - 90-100 points.
+17 hours of work and written report B - 80-89 points.
+14 hours of work and written report C - 70-79 points.
+11 hours of work and written report D - 60-69 points.

-N 1: Work in a candidate's or party's campaign and hand in a 2-3 page-typewritten report of the work done, lge learned, and conclusions drawn.
+OPTION 1: Work in a candidate's or party's campaign and hand in a 2-3 page-typewritten report of the work done, knowledge learned, and conclusions drawn.

-N 2: Work for an interest group and contribute your time and efforts to their cause and activities - letter picketing, lobbying, petition drives, etc. (A list of interest groups - including local ones - are posted outside e, DH 209.)
-Hand in a 2-3 page-typewritten report of the work done, knowledge learned, and conclusions nich option is chosen and what campaign or interest group is being worked with and the instructor must be verify hours worked, for whom, and the nature of the work.
-A letter from the candidate or the cation you worked for must be mailed to the instructor for verification of your work.
+OPTION 2: Work for an interest group and contribute your time and efforts to their cause and activities - letter writing, picketing, lobbying, petition drives, etc. (A list of interest groups - including local ones - are posted outside my office, DH 209.)
+Hand in a 2-3 page-typewritten report of the work done, knowledge learned, and conclusions drawn.